polynome/polynome.github.io/_posts/2016-08-16-hack-that-inversoft.markdown

 --------------

 So I started poking around.
-It only took a few minutes to verify that the target servers were hardended just as described in the whitepaper;
+It only took a few minutes to verify that the target servers were hardened just as described in the whitepaper;
 SSH access via public keys only, no additional ports open other than HTTP/HTTPS.
 Fingerprinting the web-facing host via [nmap](https://nmap.org/) showed that it was running the latest Ubuntu